casper, wyoming, antelope, tourism, history, museum, oregon trail, california trail, settlers, pioneers

 Crossing the Plains – Rocky Mountain Trip Part 1

-By evening we arrived in Casper, Wyoming and found our lodging, and headed out to dinner at a locally owned restaurant.
-Our choice was The Fort Saloon n’ Eatery, which has all of the character one would assume in the Wild West.
+By evening we arrived in Casper, Wyoming found our lodging and headed out to dinner at a locally owned restaurant.
+Our choice was The Fort Saloon n’ Eatery, which has all of the charm one would assume in the Wild West.
 Heavy on wood, leather, and loaded with animal mounts, the place is filled with plenty to look at, while you dine.
 Burgers and fries were our choice, and the food was good, but just standard fare.
 We ended the day back at the hotel.
-By this point we had already traveled about 800 miles, and we had done it in a day and a half.
+By this point, we had already traveled about 800 miles and had done it in a day and a half.
 While certainly road weary, we were content in knowing that the pace would slow for a while.

-We woke with the goal to make it to Cody, Wyoming by evening.
-This section is just over 200 miles, and estimates at about 3 1/2 hours driving time.
+We woke intending to make it to Cody, Wyoming by evening.
+This section is just over 200 miles and is estimated at 3 1/2 hours driving time.
 A more manageable pace could be considered, and this also allowed time for a few stops along the way.
 After a quick breakfast, we made our way to the National Historic Trails Interpretive Center, which was just up the hill from our hotel.
 We arrived just before opening, which gave us time to watch a small group of Pronghorn antelopes graze just outside the entrance.

-The museum was awe-inspiring, as it laid out the hardships that our ancestors experienced on the journey of Westward Migration.
+The museum was awe-inspiring, as it laid out the hardships our ancestors experienced on the journey of Westward Migration.
 What was slated as an hour stop, easily turned into two hours.
 We left with our minds filled with a better understanding of life on the plains.
 Back on the road, we headed west on 20 Highway toward Shoshoni.
-While planning our route, I had stumbled along an oddity, as tourist attractions go.
-I have an inclination to enjoy what Crystal refers to as “bad” movies.
-Now I must admit that they are not always filled with the best acting, scripts, plots or other pieces that make a movie Oscar material.
+While planning our route, I stumbled along an oddity, as tourist attractions go.
+I tend to enjoy what Crystal refers to as “bad” movies.
+Now I must admit they are not always filled with the best acting, scripts, plots, or other pieces that make a movie Oscar material.
 What they are filled with is action, and no requirement to think while watching.
-One of these that I seem to be attracted to is Starship Troopers.
+One of these that I am attracted to is Starship Troopers.
 For those unfamiliar, it is a sci-fi flick about humans in space fighting intelligent bugs.
 That is pretty much it.

-I was shocked to find out that we would be passing the area at which they filmed much of the bug fighting scenes.
-Of course this was a must see, and was silently added to the trip plan.
+I was shocked to discover that we would be passing the area where they filmed much of the bug-fighting scenes.
+Of course, this was a must see, and was silently added to the trip plan.
 As you travel west on 20 Hwy, you will come upon this site with little to no fanfare.
-There are a couple signs noting that you are approaching “Hell’s Half Acre“, but without prior knowledge most would pass right on by.
+There are a couple of signs noting that you are approaching “Hell’s Half Acre“, but without prior knowledge, most would pass right on by.
 Not us.
-This 150 foot deep gorge covers about 300 acres, and looks similar to the landscape of the Badlands area.
+This 150-foot-deep gorge covers about 300 acres and looks similar to the landscape of the Badlands area.
 For those familiar with the movie, you can almost imagine them pulling the “Big Bug” out of the cave near the end of the movie.
 Needless to say, while it was interesting to see, this stop did not take a long time.
 The area is fenced off to prohibit wanderers, so a few quick pictures, and we were back on the road.
 We hurried on our way, and soon the highway took a northern direction on our way to Thermopolis.
 Here we stopped for a quick lunch at Black Bear Cafe, before our next destination.

 We had about 1 1/2 hours of drive left to Cody, and there was one more stop we had planned along the route.
-About an hour down the road we arrived in Meeteetse, which is about 3 blocks long.
+About an hour down the road, we arrived in Meeteetse, which is about 3 blocks long.
 Located in this tiny town is the Meeteetse Chocolatier, who is lovingly known as the Cowboy Chocolatier.
-This bronc rider turned chocolate maker offers up delicious treats that were not to be missed.
-After much deliberation, we chose our favorites, and headed down the road towards Cody.
+This bronc rider turned chocolate maker offers up delicious treats that are not to be missed.
+After much deliberation, we chose our favorites and headed down the road towards Cody.

 6 thoughts on “Crossing the Plains – Rocky Mountain Trip Part 1”